 In 2008, Suzanne S. Bettac, professional genealogist, was engaged by Lucy Croft to research the Koenning and Wemken family lines.
 She contacted a representative of the Oldenburger Society for Family Research in the parish of Rastede (Germany) – Mr. Günter Oltmanns.
-He provided the name of a CD book of compiled records which firmly established several generations of direct ancestors of Helene Catherine Margaretha Wemken Koenning.
+He provided the name of a CD with compiled records which firmly established several generations of direct ancestors of Helene Catherine Margaretha Wemken Koenning.
 The information is presented via pedigree charts on the following links.

 Alerd Heuermann Wemken, son of Johann and Helene Bremer Wemken, was born September 10, 1826 in Borbeck, Oldenburg, Germany.
 Borbeck was a farming village located in what was, until 1945, the state of Oldenburg in northwestern Germany.
 Today this is the German state of Lower Saxony (in German: Niedersachsen), and the capital is the city of Hanover.